Helping Neighbors.

 Community Foundation of Western Massachusetts

-Mary-Beth and David Cooper
+Mary-Beth & David Cooper

 Robert Crowner

-Daniel Dennis & Company LLP
+Daniel Dennis & Co LLP

 Beatrice Dewberry